Josh Manson: Colorado Avalanche

 Manson during the 2023 Stanley Cup playoffs.

 While in the final season of his four-year contract and with the Ducks trending out of playoff contention, Manson was traded to the Colorado Avalanche, in exchange for Drew Helleson and a 2023 second-round draft pick on March 14, 2022.
-He ended his tenure with Anaheim, placing fifth all-time among franchise defenseman in games played with 453.
+He ended his tenure with Anaheim, placing fifth all-time among franchise defenceman in games played with 453.
 He made his debut with the Avalanche against the Los Angeles Kings, demonstrating his physical presence to register a game high 10 hits, in a 3–0 victory on March 15, 2022.
 On May 17, 2022, Manson scored his first career playoff goal, an overtime winner against the St. Louis Blues.

+Manson had the first two-goal game of his NHL career in an 8-2 home win over the Ottawa Senators on 8 January 2026.
+He achieved the Gordie Howe hat trick in the same match as he also collected a pair of assists and fought Tyler Kleven in the first period.
+His father Dave was in attendance.

 Personal life

 Manson was born in the Chicago area suburb of Hinsdale, Illinois, when his father Dave played for the Chicago Blackhawks.
 Five days before his birth, his father was traded to the Edmonton Oilers.

 Manson is the oldest of four siblings and comes from a family of strong athletic lineage.
 His sister Meagan previously played soccer for the University of Saskatchewan, while his brother Ben previously played for the La Ronge Ice Wolves of the Saskatchewan Junior Hockey League.
-Manson is the cousin of current DEL defenseman Dylan Yeo.
+Manson is the cousin of current DEL defenceman Dylan Yeo.

 Manson and his wife, Julie, have two daughters together.
 Manson is a Christian.